 You are in a difficult situation.
 You want to honor your friend’s or relative’s wishes.
-You want to serve as the executor of his estate and help settle his debts and distribute his assets according to the terms of his will, trusts, and other applicable estate documents.
+You have been named executor and want to serve as the executor of his estate and help settle his debts and distribute his assets according to the terms of his will, trusts, and other applicable estate documents.
 You understand your duty and you are willing to accept it, but you don’t want to inadvertently get yourself into any legal trouble.

 Know When to Call a Lawyer for Help

 The best way to stay out of legal trouble as you are administering an estate is to know when to ask for professional help.
 Some situations that commonly lead to potential legal problems are:

 - When there are children who are not named in the will.
 The first thing you are going to have to do in this situation is to figure out if the child, or children, were purposefully omitted from the will or if the child was pretermitted from the will.
 A child is pretermitted if he or she was born after the will was executed and the will did not have a clause that provided for children who might be born in the future.
 Alternatively, a child may be purposefully omitted by a parent.
 Both children who are purposefully omitted and those who are pretermitted may claim that they have rights to part of their parent’s estate—but their rights are significantly different.
 Since you are named executor you now must deal with the family dispute.
 You need an attorney on your side.

 - When there is a dispute over asset valuation.
 This can help you avoid tax problems and issues with beneficiaries.
 A proper valuation of assets is going to be necessary in order to determine whether a federal estate tax return should be filed and how much federal and state taxes are due, if any.
 A proper valuation of assets can also prevent beneficiaries from claiming that the assets were not distributed fairly and according to the terms of the will.